schauerjosh/to-do-list/README.md

 ## Features
 - Add, complete, and remove tasks
+- **Progress, Not Perfection Tracking:**
+  - % complete slider for each task
+  - "Worked on it" button to log partial progress and build momentum
+  - 🔥 Streak/momentum indicator for consecutive days of progress
+  - Progress and streaks persist across sessions
+- AI-powered task suggestions (energy, mood, deadlines)
+- Mind Dump: AI sorts your thoughts into Today/This Week/Later
+- Goal-connected tasks and progress bars
+- Energy & emotion-based planning
+- Share tasks for accountability (mocked)
 - Progress bar and responsive design
 - "Email Me My List" (mocked: logs to console, shows 'Sent!')
 - Data stored in browser localStorage